JiSukh/MNIST_NN/README.md

 ## Overview

 This project demonstrates a basic neural network designed for digit classification on the MNIST dataset.

 The project uses nothing but **numpy** for the neural network.

 To save the network, pickle in a kinda hacky way but the functionality is all there.

-Additionally, openCV is used only to rescale and prepare new image data before it gets inputted into the network.
+Lastly, openCV is used only to rescale and prepare new image data before it gets inputted into the network.

 ## Methodologies
 - Basic implementation of dense layers